Coronary artery disease: Anti-platelet therapy

-Clopidogrel plus aspirin (dual anti-platelet therapy) reduces cardiovascular events more than aspirin alone in those with a STEMI.
+Clopidogrel plus aspirin (dual antiplatelet therapy) reduces cardiovascular events more than aspirin alone in those with a STEMI.
 In others at high risk but not having an acute event, the evidence is weak.
 Specifically, its use does not change the risk of death in this group.
 In those who have had a stent, more than 12 months of clopidogrel plus aspirin does not affect the risk of death.

 Surgery

 Revascularization for acute coronary syndrome has a mortality benefit.
 Percutaneous revascularization for stable ischaemic heart disease does not appear to have benefits over medical therapy alone.
 In those with disease in more than one artery, coronary artery bypass grafts appear better than percutaneous coronary interventions.
 Newer "anaortic" or no-touch off-pump coronary artery revascularization techniques have shown reduced postoperative stroke rates comparable to percutaneous coronary intervention.
 Hybrid coronary revascularization has also been shown to be a safe and feasible procedure that may offer some advantages over conventional CABG though it is more expensive.